plugdata-team/plugdata/Resources/Documentation/cyclone/universal.md

 ---
 title: universal

-description: Sends messages to all objects of the same type
+description: sends messages to all objects of the same type

 categories:
  - object